jerrybennett/frontend-nanodegree-neighborhood-map-project/README.md

 ## To View
 Click this link [to view](http://www.jerrybennett.me/frontend-nanodegree-neighborhood-map-project/index.html)

-### Note to reviewer
+## To View Locally
-I have removed the API keys from my project in this repo.
-If you prefer you can download the code enter your own API keys and open the index.html page in your browser.
+If you prefer you can download the project files and open the index.html page in your browser.

 ## Resources Used